c-jg/playlist-gizmo/README.md

-# Playlist Transfer
+# Playlist Gizmo
-## Playlist Transfer is a tool for creating, modifying, exporting, and transferring YouTube playlists.
+## Playlist Gizmo is a tool for creating, modifying, exporting, and transferring YouTube playlists.

 ![](Screen%20Shot%202021-03-07%20at%2011.04.23%20PM.png)